 Current research projects

-A big thank you to all our members and supporters whose continued membership and donations help us fund our ongoing research programme.
+We've invested almost £1million into research!
+A great big thank you to all our members and supporters whose continued membership and donations help us fund our ongoing research programme.
+DONATE NOW!

 Living with Ménière’s disease: Understanding patient experiences of mental health & well-being in everyday life